-Valentines day, oh Valentines day.
+Valentine's day, oh Valentine's day.
 A day that I just can't get behind, despite my years of exposure.
-Deep down, it's probably because of that awkward year, grade 7, when my hair became excessively greasy, and I committed to wearing my blue and green wind breaker and black spandex tights, every day.
+Deep down, it's probably because of that awkward year, grade 7, when my hair became excessively greasy, and I committed to wearing my blue and green windbreaker and black spandex tights, every day.
 I was completely obsessed with perming my hair, and at best, looked like I had attached a small poodle to the top of my head, and to make matters worse, I also permed my bangs.
-The popular girls - the ones whom had got a head start on puberty, with their fancy training bras, always seemed to get all the heart-o-grams on that dreaded day.
-I remember that one particular day, Feb 14, sometime in the early nineties, that awful awful day, when I stooped to my lowest, and bought my self a heart-o-gram.
-I couldn't bare the fact of not getting a single one.
-Gawd, that is a time in which I never wish to visit again - grade 7, and the 90's.
+The popular girls always seemed to get all the heart-o-grams on that dreaded day.

 To me, it's the little things that matter.
-Each morning when Mr. H makes the bed, I know that he does it for me.
+Each morning when Brent makes the bed, I know that he does it for me.
 When he notices that I cut my bangs, even if it was only less than an inch, I feel special.
 A random box of chocolate, flowers from the Sunday market.
 These are the things that mean more to me than this day.
-So, on Tuesday, I randomly made Mr. H some chocolate mousse, and I added espresso, because I knew that he would love it that much more.
+So, on Tuesday, I made Brent some chocolate mousse, and I added espresso because I knew that he would love it that much more.
 I did this because I love him, and baking/cooking is how I show him that I care.
 Because even if it tastes like garbage, he will always smile enthusiastically, and fake it like a professional.
 That's how I know that he really loves me.

 notes: Soft peaks are rounded peaks that fold over when the beaters are lifted upside down.
 Stiff peaks hold their shape when the beaters are lifted, but are still moist and glossy.
 When whipping egg whites, the bowl and beaters should be completely clean, because fat will prevent peaks from forming.
 This means being extra careful when separating the yolk from white.
 I like to do it with my hands, ensuring that the shell does not break the yolk.